dragonfly-science/dragonfly-website/content/what-we-do/upskilling-your-team/content.md

   transferring our skills to the teams we work with.
 We help people develop efficient processes for carrying out high quality, reliable analysis.
 author:
-  - people/richard-yvan/content.md
+  - people/thompson-finlay/content.md
 teaserTitle: Upskilling your team
 teaserIntro: >
-    We're not about keeping everything to ourselves - we'd love to equip your team.
+    We're not about keeping everything to ourselves.
 Our style is to get things set up right, walk alongside as long as you need us, and be there to help with the tricky stuff.
-teaserCTAdescriptor: some text
+teaserCTAdescriptor: See why people like to work with us
 teaserCTAbutton: Read more
 teaserAnchorId: capability
 banner: /images/whatwedo_header.jpg